The Mary Rose offers us a unique glimpse into life in Tudor times, and if often described as ‘England’s Pompeii’.

 One particularly important find is the collection of over 250 shoes.
 This allows historians to understand more about the particular style of shoe being worn at a specific time.

-Divers found a fine wooden backgammon set which still had some of its counters.
-There was also a nine men’s morris board scratched into the end of a barrel.
+Divers found a fine wooden backgammon set which still had some of its counters, and a nine men’s morris board scratched into the end of a barrel.
 Eleven dice made of bone were discovered in chests, which is to be expected as gaming was popular in the Tudor period.

 Musical instruments were also among the artefacts found on the Mary Rose.
 Three tabor pipes and a tabor, or drum, were found among personal chests on the orlop deck.
 A musician would have played a melody on the pipe while beating the rhythm on the drum with his other hand.
 Fragments of two fiddles were also found on board.